winterland1989/Action.js/README.md

 Generally, you may want to use \_go in a control structure library, like following helpers.

-Above is all the core stuff of Action.js, following are helpers to make your life easier:
+Above is all the core stuff of Action.js, following are helpers to make your life easier (js/coffee document is W.I.P, here is source for amuse):

 Action.wrap wrap a value in an Action, (a.k.a. return in a haskell monad), when this Action fire, the data will be passed on, the data can be an Error, in that case it will skip all nexts and hit first guard.